Dr. Courtney Nimura

 Current activities and projects

-I am currently the Lead Researcher on four grant-funded research projects and two grant-funded public engagement projects:
+I am currently leading and collaborating on four grant-funded projects:

 Previous activities and projects